Citations

 Every citation consists of four part, only one of which is mandatory:

-- a citekey that specifies the piece of work that shall be cited
+• a citekey that specifies the piece of work that shall be cited.
+This key is mandatory.

 The screenshot demonstrates this with the Zotero picker that you may be familiar with if you have ever used Zotero together with Word or LibreOffice to create citations.